hazemali10/tiva-gps-tracking/README.md

   Shows your current coordinates and the name/distance of the closest location.
 - **Modular C & ARM codebase**
   Clear separation of GPS, display, and navigation logic.
-- **Low‐power friendly**
-  Utilizes sleep modes when idle to minimize power use.

 ---